 Submission is made either explicitly or implicitly a term or condition of an individual’s employment.

-Submission or rejection by an employee is used as a basis for employment decisions affecting employee.
+Submission or rejection by an employee is used as a basis for employment decisions affecting employees.

-Such conduct has the purpose or effect of unreasonable interfering with an employee’s work performance or creates an intimidating, hostile or otherwise offensive work environment.
+Such conduct has the purpose or effect of unreasonably interfering with an employee’s work performance or creates an intimidating, hostile or otherwise offensive work environment.

 Sexual harassment should be reported as soon as possible after the incident or action occurs.
 Early reporting is encouraged because management’s ability to investigate and act on reports diminishes with time.
 If you feel you are being sexually harassed, do not keep it to yourself: take the following steps: